Here’s a mixture of SEO strategies and tactics to implement them.

 - Competition is highly reliant on very few sources of links.
 Take a look at the link sources themselves.
 Are their own sites kosher?
 How are their own backlinks?
 Is there something sneaky?
 If you could eliminate 100+ of your competitor’s backlinks in one fell swoop, would you do it?
 With blogs (blogroll and friendly in post linking) this is pretty common.
 What about finding their most trusted backlink sources and buying those out?

 - Are they disregarding some of these tips on being discrete?
 How about my own 101 advanced tactics to buy text links?

 - And of course, if they’re doing a terrible job with their own content, outrank them for their brand name and/or produce better quality content that’ll make your site the linked-to authority.

-However, you don’t want to take things to the point where the competiton will get desperate, because they can lash out in unexpected ways.
+However, you don’t want to take things to the point where the competition will get desperate because they can lash out in unexpected ways.
 You don’t want to see your site hacked, for instance, nor Googlebowled (where someone points lots of spam at a site in an effort to get it banned).